Generative Modelling of L\'evy Area for High Order SDE Simulation: Numerical Experiments

-When using a fake L\'evy area in MLMC, a key factor for the performance of the scheme is how close the distribution of a Chen combined sample of Brownian motion and fake L\'evy area to the distribution before performing the combine operation.
-Since we have trained our model using Chen training, we succeed in matching the distributions well enough to match and even outperform Foster's method.
-It is clear that it is not enough for the fake L\'evy area simply to match the mean and variance of true L\'evy area, as demonstrated by the poor performance of the ``Strang T'' method.
-However, we do note here that a schemes matching the conditional variance of Brownian motion given an increment performed similarly to Foster's method in previous experiments.
-We may also see from the performance of the Strang splitting method that without the fake L\'evy area terms one achieves only a weak order convergence rate of $O(h)$.
-It is interesting to note however, that \cref{fig:fakes_variance,fig:fakes_error} indicates that the fake L\'evy area need only match the mean and variance of true L\'evy area to obtain improved variance reduction at each level.
-Even the ``Strang T'' method has the same variance reduction rate as the more sophisticated techniques despite having poor weak convergence properties.
+When using a fake L\'evy area in MLMC, a key factor for the performance of the scheme is how close the distribution of a Chen combined sample of Brownian motion and fake L\'evy area is to the distribution before performing the combine operation.
+Since we employed Chen training, our model succeeds in matching the distributions well enough to match and even outperform Foster's method.
+In \cref{table:bias}, we record the bias introduced at each level, as in \cref{eq: telescoping_bias}, for each fake L\'evy area.
+For L\'evyGAN and Foster's method, the bias introduced on each level of the telescoping sum is of order $2^{-11}$; this is far smaller than the weak error seen in \cref{fig:fakes_error}.
+However, it is possible that the accumulated bias may then be of order $2^{-9}$ on the finest level, which may account in part for the slight deviation from the line at level $4$.
+It is also clear that it is not enough for the fake L\'evy area simply to match the mean and variance of true L\'evy area, as demonstrated by the poor performance of the ``Strang-T'' method.
+However, we do note here that a scheme matching the conditional variance of L\'evy area given a Brownian increment performed similarly to Foster's method in previous experiments.
+We may also see from the performance of the Strang splitting method that, without the fake L\'evy area terms, one achieves only a weak order convergence rate of $O(h)$.
+It is interesting to note however, that \cref{fig:fakes_variance} indicates that the fake L\'evy area need only match the mean and variance of true L\'evy area to obtain improved variance reduction at each level.
+Even the ``Strang T'' method has the same variance reduction rate as the more sophisticated techniques despite having poor empirical error.\smallbreak